trytone/tibia-map-csv/README.md

 # Example

-Load all tiles from Level-0 Carlin Town :
+Load all tiles from Carlin Town :

+``SELECT x-32286 as xr,y-31744 as yr, id FROM map WHERE x > 32286 AND x < 32415 AND y > 31744 AND y < 31860 AND z = 7`

+Count tiles repeat from Carlin Town :

 `SELECT COUNT(id),id FROM map WHERE x > 32286 AND x < 32415 AND y > 31744 AND y < 31860 AND z = 7 GROUP BY (id) ORDER BY COUNT(id) DESC`

-Load specific items from Level-0 Carlin Town :
+Load some tree items from Carlin Town :

 `SELECT x-32286,y-31744,id FROM items WHERE x > 32286 AND x < 32415 AND y > 31744 AND y < 31860 AND z = 7 AND id IN (2700,2708,2768)`